KIMUK0U/x-ray_detection/PreProcessed/README.md

 ## 👤 Author

-Kota - University of Tokyo
+Kota - University of Gifu